chippr-robotics/chippr-agi/README.md

 # Chippr-AGI

-Chippr-AGI is an open-source ECS framework that uses AI models to automate task creation and prioritization.
-It combines the power of GPT-4 with actor-critic reinforcement learning to optimize the order and allocation of tasks for a given objective. * In the process of moving from v1 to stable ECS framework *
+Chippr-AGI is an open-source event-driven ECS framework that uses AI models to automate task creation and prioritization.
+This system is designed to run solo or as a swarm of containers.
+It combines the power of GPT-4 with actor-critic reinforcement learning to optimize the order and allocation of tasks for a given objective.

-## How it works
+**Dev Updates**
+- [x] v1 >> ecs
+- [x] add testing framework (mocha)
+- [x] allow distrubuted task handeling(swarm mode)
+- [x] functional core system loader
+- [ ] All functional core functions
+- [x] Docker container.
+- [ ] Docker compose w/ redis *is next*.
+- [ ] Better Documentation *I am working on updating documentation friday and saturday.

+## Basic Flow
 Chippr-AGI uses a combination of GPT-4 for generating task descriptions and actor-critic reinforcement learning to prioritize the tasks based on their estimated rewards.
 The framework is built using Node.js and Redis to store embeddings for quick query and update.

 Tasks are generated based on the current context and objective, which are passed into a customizable prompt template.
 The prompts are stored in a YAML file and can be easily edited to fit specific needs.
 Once a task is generated, its dependencies are added to the task list and prioritized based on their estimated reward.